keu/docs/tutorials/airflow-azure-container-instances.md

 ## Assumed knowledge

-To get the most out of this tutorial, make sure you have a knowledge of:
+To get the most out of this tutorial, make sure you have an understanding of:

 - The basics of ACI.
 See [Getting started with Azure Container Instances](https://azure.microsoft.com/en-us/products/container-instances/#getting-started).
 - Airflow fundamentals, such as writing DAGs and defining tasks.
 See [Get started with Apache Airflow](get-started-with-airflow.md).